Over the past thirty years, the growth of the Internet and online systems has led to new ways of organizing and structuring businesses.

 While Automattic and Zapier provide great examples of how to scale an organization in a virtual and real sense, many companies have tried and failed to do so.
 In fact, once most organizations grow beyond 25 or 30 staff, the 'system' tends to take over, and the organizations can 'break'.

 This is why we developed Functionly's easy-to-use, drag-and-drop online tools.
 They are immensely powerful, and fundamental for your organization's success.
-Getting the structure right is critical.
+Getting the structure right to meet your organizational strategy is critical.

 Sign up for free today, and get started with Functionly.